 In a rollover IRA as with other types of retirement accounts, investors must limit themselves only to IRS-allowed investments.
 This means that there are only a few things that you’re not allowed to hold in an IRA including art, rugs or collectibles.

 While most IRA holders confined their investments to stocks, bonds, mutual funds, exchange-traded funds (ETFs) and other tradable securities, there are other investments that are available.
-For more information on what investments you can hold in an IRA, be sure to check out our ultimate guide to Self-Directed IRAs.

 5. Employers Must Withhold 20% of the IRA Rollover for Taxes